crunchy-devops/jenkins-pic/README.md

 ## Overview
 Here is an overview of all tools:
-- GitLab (optional) is used for storing the Source Code.
 - Github is the well-known website for archiving all your projects.
 - Jenkins contains build job and is triggered once projects in GitHub are updated.
 - As part of the CI build, Jenkins triggers a static code analysis and the results are stored in SonarQube.